somedatapacket/docs.humio.com/content/configuration/authentication/role-based-auth.md

 * They can be editd in the UI, if your user has "Root access" or the required permission on the Repository.
 * They can be updated from an external system by interacting with the same API that the UI uses when editing.

+#### Who can edit Repository-Permissions

+All Repository permissions on a view can be edited by a user if that user is member of a group related to that view that has `canEditRepositoryPermissions` on that relation.
+In the examples above that is members of the group `bofh`.

 #### Setting up Authorization Rules from a file

+Setting up authorization rules is currently done via a JSON file placed on any one of the nodes in the Humio cluster.
+The file should be named `humio-data/view-role-prefix-auth.json`, containing a JSON structure like described below.

-This must be set on all nodes:
+This config must be set on all nodes, as all nodes must run the same authentication configuration.
 ```
 PREFIX_AUTHORIZATION_ENABLED=true
 ```

-Setting up authorization rules is currently done via a JSON file placed on any one of the nodes in the Humio cluster.
-The file should be named `humio-data/view-role-prefix-auth.json`, containing a JSON structure like described below.

 Currently, we only support this model; a future release will enable editig these rules in the UI.